-There are so many ways you can teach them lessons such as, giving them an opportunity to work through things without your help.
-Giving them goals to achieve financially.
-An example would be… for every 5 dollars they earn for doing their chores, you give them 2 extra dollars. (sound familiar?)
+There are so many ways you can teach them lessons such as giving them an opportunity to work through things without your help.
+Giving them goals to meet financially.
+An example would be… for every 5 dollars they earn doing their chores, you give them 2 extra dollars. (sound familiar?)
 It should..
 It’s how a 401k employer match works.
 See… small lessons.

 Drop Your Pride